Ghini/ghini.desktop/doc/searching.rst

 You don't specify the search domain, all are included.
 Within each search domain, the values are tested against one or more fields:

-.. sidebar:: × Primary Keys ×

-             A species epithet means very little without the corresponding genus, likewise a plant code is unique only within the accession to which the plant belongs.

-             In database theory terminology, epithet and code are not primary keys for respectively species and planting.

-             Search by value works this around and you can find plantings by their complete planting code, which includes the accession code.
-For species, we have introduced the **binomial search**.

 =============================  ============  =====================
 search domain overview
 ------------------------------------------------------------------